tscircuit/autorouting/README.md

 A dataset of autorouting problems for benchmarking 🥇, plus a ton of utilities 🔨 including a viewer and testing server for developing new autorouting algorithms.

+Autorouting is the process of drawing traces (wires) to connect chips on a PCB.
+It is a decades-old largely unsolved problem.

 ![image](https://github.com/user-attachments/assets/bad8e749-1c84-4b6f-bbdf-12bf7e9c3e7b)

 - [autorouting-dataset](#autorouting-dataset)